top of page

 Driving Iceland’s Ring Road has become the default way to experience the country.

-The idea is simple: rent a car, follow Route 1 around the island, and see everything: waterfalls, glaciers, black sand beaches, fjords, geothermal areas, all in one continuous loop.
+The idea is simple: rent a car, follow Route 1, and see everything in one continuous loop.

-This guide looks at when driving the Ring Road makes sense, and when focusing on one region might lead to a better experience.
+This guide helps you decide when the Ring Road actually makes sense, and when it doesn’t.

-Why the Ring Road became the “classic” Iceland trip
+Why the Ring Road became the default (and why that matters)

 Route 1, known as the Ring Road, circles the entire country and connects most of Iceland’s towns and major natural attractions.
 It’s well maintained, clearly marked, and relatively easy to follow in good conditions.